 - Successful completion of college-level courses in physics, chemistry, biology, geology, and statistics is strongly recommended.

-Applicants whose prior education does not include the prerequisites listed above may still enroll under provisional status, followed by full admission status once they have completed the missing prerequisites.
-Missing prerequisites may be completed with Johns Hopkins Engineering or at another regionally accredited institution.
+Applicants whose prior education does not include the courses listed above may still enroll under provisional status, followed by full admission status once they have completed the missing courses.
+Missing courses may be completed with Johns Hopkins Engineering or at another regionally accredited institution.
 Admitted students typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in their undergraduate studies.
-Transcripts from all college studies must be submitted.
+Official transcripts from all college studies must be submitted.
 When reviewing an application, the candidate’s academic and professional background will be considered.
-Transfer courses are not permitted; however, transfer courses may be reviewed to waive program course prerequisites.
+Transfer courses are not permitted; however, transfer courses may be reviewed to waive program course courses.

 Program Requirements